osposweb/osposweb.github.io/OSPOS-development-index.md

 OSPOS tries to follow the in code documentation generated automatically by ApiGen (see https://github.com/ApiGen/ApiGen).
 The documentation is saved under docs and if you check https://dan4cat.github.io/opensourcepos/ you can browse it straight from GitHub.
 Code documentation can be read pointing the browser to `opensourcepos/docs/index.html` if was generated in your local repo (however it's suggested to remove that dir in a production environment).

-Read here how to enable that in your repo: https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/ ApiGen is also part of grunt script so we should have fresh code documentation every time we run grunt script..
+Read here how to enable that in your repo: https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/ApiGen is also part of grunt script so we should have fresh code documentation every time we run grunt script..

 ### About the Secure Controller and Controllers